TANTRE FARM CSA NEWSLETTER

 -How to store: very perishable, so use up quickly; store in plastic bag in refrigerator for up to 5 days.

-BEETS: You will receive a mixed bag of topless baby beets with Golden (orange skin with rich gold interior; mild, sweet flavor when cooked) and Red Ace (round, smooth, deep red roots with sweet flavor when eaten raw or cooked).
+BEETS: You will receive a bag of topless Red Ace baby beets (round, smooth, deep red roots with sweet flavor when eaten raw or cooked).

 -How to store: store unwashed in plastic bags in hydrator drawer of refrigerator for up to 2 weeks.